 |Sunday||8 a.m. – 11:30 a.m.|

 On-campus housing is available for alumni and guests on Wednesday through Saturday evenings.
 Rooms may be reserved when registering for Reunion online or by paper registration form.
-Alumni and Parent Programs will make the housing assignments on a first come, first served basis.
+Alumni and Parent Programs will make the housing assignments on a first-come, first-served basis.
 Registrants intending to stay on campus should register for housing at their earliest convenience to ensure availability.
 We do our best to house all classmates within the same residence hall (or set of residence halls).
 Please note: Actual room assignments will not be available until alumni arrive on campus.
 Residence hall rooms are functional (extra-long twin size beds, sheets, towels, a pillow and a blanket are provided).
 There are no rooms with private baths.
 All residence halls and houses are non-smoking.
 The residence halls are not air-conditioned; we encourage guests to bring a fan and nightlight if they find it necessary.
+In spring 2022, guests may also have the option of registering to stay in campus housing at UMass.
+Shuttle service will be provided between the UMass and Amherst College campuses.
 For more information on housing, please see the Reunion Accomodations page.

 Classmates who prefer to stay in local hotels or motels are advised to make their own arrangements well in advance, as this time of year is high season for commencements and reunions across the five colleges.
 For more information please see a list of local accommodations.

-For meals that are not provided by your class, alumni can purchase buffet-style meals at Valentine Hall during Reunion weekend.
+For many meals that are not provided by classes, alumni can purchase meals at Valentine Hall during Reunion weekend.
 (Please note: Valentine will not be open for dinner on Saturday evening as class banquets are being held.)
-Prices will be posted online and in the final Reunion brochure.
+Prices and hours will be posted online and in the final Reunion brochure.

 Security is always an important issue when so many guests are on campus for Reunion.
 In the past, there have been incidents of reported theft from class headquarters and program sites.
 The College cannot assume liability for such items and classes have had to cover the cost of replacing stolen goods that are rented from vendors.